vincent-paing/cv/index.md

 **Media** - Exoplayer, FFMPEG

+**Testing** - Kakao, Mockito

+**Others** - Conductor, MPAndroidChart

 ### Tooling

-**Analyzer & Debugging** - KtLint Check, detekt, lint configurations, LeakCanary, Sentry
+**Analyzer & Debugging** - KtLint Check, detekt, Lint configurations, LeakCanary, Sentry

 **Others** - Android Studio, Vim, IntelliJ, VSCode, Postman, Stoplight

 ## Professional Career

+`Dec 2020 - now`
+__Senior Android Engineer, Lomotif__

+Develop and maintain the app throughout sprints

+Monitor the crash logs and product metrics to maintain an acceptable degree of robustness

+Do code reviews and integrate code analysis to improve the quality of the software design

+Keep up to date on the latest industry trends to better integrate new technolgies into system architecture

+Provide mentor ship and technical knowledge sharing to the team members

+Re factor and improve various areas of code base

-`Oct 2018- now`
+`Oct 2018- Nov 2020`
 __Mobile Development Team Lead, nexlabs__

 Researching, and analyzing solutions for clients